shaftnseal-Tech/Book-infrahub/README.md

 - Creating our Reactjs Frontend
 - Page navigation with React Js Frontend
 - Creating a Navrbar with MUI
-- Basic CRUD operation
+-

 -------------
-## Backend project and env setup
+## Backend project and env setupBasic CRUD operation
 - creating a virtual environment
 - Installing packages
 - creating our django project and app